metakgp/iit-kgp-network/README_technical.md

 Beleiving in open source I hope someone will add value to this repository, so that even people with less technical experience can understand basic comparisons among the various servers and technologies.

-# 5. Contributing

-I appreciate feedback, correction and contribution to this repository!
-Before you get started, please see [CONTRIBUTING](./CONTRIBUTING.md)

-# 6. Credits

-A great vote of thanks to the following contributors :
-- Ishan Manchanda ([@IshanManchanda](https://github.com/IshanManchanda)) - Contribution to the list of working VPNs.
-- Soham Sen ([@Yureien](https://github.com/Yureien)) - Testing UDP and TCP on external network on private ports via `netcat`.
-- Rajiv Harlalka ([@rajivharlalka](https://github.com/rajivharlalka)) and Chirag Ghosh ([@chirag-ghosh](https://github.com/chirag-ghosh)) - Help with OpenVPN Setup.
-- Anjay Goel ([@AnjayGoel](https://github.com/AnjayGoel)) for his intuitive blog on setting up OpenVPN Server.
-- Arpit Bhardwaj ([@proffapt](https://github.com/proffapt)) for helping to organize the repository and make it more accessible.

 ***

 <h4 align="center">Dont't forget to visit my experimentation with Rapsberry Pi and ExpressVPN - <a href="./rpi-express.md">here</a></h4>

-<h3 align="center">Thank You for reading and contributing! ❤️❤️❤️ </h3>

 <!-- Icons Load -->
 [w]:./images/window.png